-It is, arguably, Zara’s manufacturing methodology that makes it such an outlier, when compared to every other fashion retailer in the world.
+It is, arguably, Zara’s manufacturing methodology that makes it such an outlier.
 It is common knowledge that almost all major fashion brands outsource their manufacturing to China, and parts of south-east Asia and the Far East.
 Predictably, Zara follows a radically different approach.

 Ortega’s business began in 1975 when he opened the first Zara store in downtown A Coruña.
-As his business turned into a global fashion empire, he cultivated a circle of his preferred manufacturers located in the area, along with buying factories and opening some of his own across the Galician expanse.
-To this day, Zara either utilizes Ortega’s own factories and those of his earliest associates who rode the wave of Zara’s astonishing rise for close to the last 50 years.
-All of Zara’s Fast Fashion inventory is manufactured in these factories — most of which are located in the vicinity of The Cube.
+As his business turned into a global fashion empire, he cultivated a circle of his preferred manufacturers located in the area.
+To this day, Zara uses Ortega’s own factories and those of his earliest associates.
+These factories manufacture all of Zara’s fast fashion inventory.

-Once the sheets of fabric are cut and colored inside The Cube, they are dispatched to these factories where they are manufactured into finished clothes.
-The mechanism that is used to dispatch them is where the sheer scale, muscle and operational feat of Zara comes into full view.
-The 124-mile-long underground track that had been mentioned earlier in this article is not used for ferrying passengers; indeed, it is the fabrics, cut and colored, that are transported on these high-speed monorails to the 11 Zara-run factories surrounding The Cube.
+Once they cut and colour the sheets of fabric, they ship them to the factories.
+The 124-mile-long underground track that had been mentioned earlier in this article is not used for ferrying passengers.
+Instead, they transport fabrics on these high-speed monorails to the 11 Zara-run factories surrounding The Cube.

-But there’s more — something which may astonish even more than Zara’s feats in subterranean engineering.
-At any day or time of the year, up to 85% of Zara’s factories could possibly be sitting idle.
+But there’s more.
+Something which may astonish even more than Zara’s feats in subterranean engineering.
+At any day or time of the year, up to 85 percent of Zara’s factories could possibly be sitting idle.
 Indeed, Zara has a peculiar take on capacity utilization.
-And that’s because when it comes to fast fashion, there are two factors that are pivotal — time and changes in demand.
+And that’s because when it comes to fast fashion, there are two pivotal factors: time and demand.

-Indeed, Fast Fashion is at the very centre of Zara’s strategy; it is what gives it an edge over legacy fashion retailers like Calvin Klein, Armani etc. — in general the gatekeepers of fashion that are invested with enormous cultural capital by virtue of their famous designers, their elaborate ad campaigns and their association with celebrities.
+Fast fashion is at the very centre of Zara’s strategy. it is what gives it an edge over legacy fashion retailers and their elaborate ad campaigns.
 But, Zara dispensed with such marketing practices and pioneered Fast Fashion instead.

-In Zara’s case, money that would have been channelized into advertising and marketing was utilized towards creating a lean and agile supply chain.
-In this respect, Zara has a predecessor in the automative industry; Toyota, famous for its Lean Manufacturing model, was one of the first companies to look inward and optimize its internal processes to eliminate wasteful and reactive spending.
+Operational efficiency is the reason for Zara’s meteoric rise.
+In short, Zara spends money on supply chain, not advertising.
+In this respect, Zara has a predecessor in the automative industry: Toyota.
+This Japanese company is famous for its lean manufacturing model.
+It was one of the first companies to look inward and optimize its internal processes, eliminating wasteful and reactive spending.

 Central to this analogy between Zara and Toyota is Spend Culture.
-Historically, companies kept a hawklike vigil over money coming in but developed neither the business principles nor the practices to address the other side of the coin — the money going out of the company or spend.
-Spend Culture not only mitigates a company’s spending problems but brings about a fundamental change in mindset — a pivotal changeover from reactive to proactive spending.
+Historically, companies kept a hawklike vigil over money coming in.
+But many fail to develop the processes of managing money going out.
+Spend Culture not only mitigates a company’s spending problems, it brings about fundamental change.

 Traditionally, North American companies have been slow to realize the importance of building a Spend Culture in the organization.
 But, as the world economy grows, more companies have begun looking for new ways to boost their revenue.
 But, revenue, at the end, is a zero sum game; finding news ways of making money and capturing market share are finite and are reaching a critical mass.
 For companies to survive in the future, Spend Culture is inevitably the best way forward.